Dogsbody (novel): Plot synopsis

-Allusions and Background

-Throughout the book, references are made to different mythologies, particularly Welsh mythology in the appearance and actions of the dogs (see Cŵn Annwn), and their monthly Wild Hunt.
-The Master identifies himself with the hunt and darkness, and the children separately identify him as Arawn, Orion, and Actaeon.
-The "luminaries" throughout the book all use the Greek or Latinate names for their star systems.

-Despite the presence of Welsh mythology, the location of the town through which Sirius moves is never specified.
-The events of this book are set during what seems to be the Irish War of Independence, although an exact year is not established.
-This is implied through Kathleen's talk of her father, who is a war criminal, and the reason that she lives with the Duffields for her protection.
-The townsfolk often demonstrate anti-Irish prejudice, and a policeman cites the existence of race relations laws, which places the events of the story at least post-1965.

-Reception and Reviews
+Reception

 SF writer Orson Scott Card, reviewing several DWJ reissues in The Magazine of Fantasy & Science Fiction, wrote:

 Yet even with a dog hero, Jones does not overload us with cute animals.
 Instead they are dangerous and, by and large, rather stupid.
 Of course, so are the humans, so the struggle between human and animal isn't entirely one-sided.
 Dogsbody has become, deservedly, a classic, not despite but because of its completely nontraditional cosmology.